mz09code/cpsc355/session_02/material.md

 	- Typecasts
 	- Libraries that extend the core language (although the mechanisms differ somewhat)
 - Whats Different
-	- No classes or objects
+	- No classes or objects, c has struct
 	- Arrays are simpler
 	- C-Strings are much more limited
 	- No Collections
-	- No garbage collection
+	- No garbage collection, you have to feee it
 	- Pointers !!
 (Memory addresses)